anindex/deepRL-projects/navigation/REPORT.md

 #### Experience replay

-This mechanism consists of **learning from past stored experiences during replay sessions**[1].
+This mechanism can be described as **learning from past stored experiences during replay sessions**[1].
 Basically, the agent experiences are stored in memory (called a replay buffer) and learn from them later.
 This allows more efficient use of past experiences by not throwing away samples right away, and it also helps to break one type of correlations: sequential correlations between experiences tuples.

 Intuitionly, sequentially updating experiences introduces more bias as all real-time processes consist of sequential causal time step, we therfore effectively make the model focusing learning on current time period data and hence the bias.